-New scenarios are named Scenario\1, Scenario\2 and so on by default when they are first created.
-From the scenarios window you can select a scenario and from the right-click menu, select:
+From the Scenarios window you can select a scenario and from the right-click menu, select:

-- Use for Analysis: : to use the selected scenario for Timing Analyzer.
-This command is also available from the Advanced tab in the SmartTime Options dialog box - Use for TDPR: : to use the selected scenario for Timing-driven Layout.
-This command is also available from the Advanced tab in the SmartTime Options dialog box. - Clone scenario: to create a new scenario with a set of constraints based on an existing scenario - Delete scenario: to delete the selected scenario - Rename scenario: to rename the selected scenario - New Scenario: to create a new scenario
+- Use for Analysis: to use the selected scenario for Timing Analyzer. - Use for TDPR: to use the selected scenario for Timing-driven Layout.

+- Clone: to create a new scenario with a set of constraints based on an existing scenario - Delete scenario: to delete the selected scenario - Rename scenario: to rename the selected scenario - New Scenarios: Creates a new scenario in the Scenarios window.